-A wellness policy toolkit for CDPHP to use with partners and policy makers.
-This toolkit informs how CDPHP will conduct policy work to include small "p" policy/grassroots efforts and large-scale statewide policy efforts.
+- A wellness policy toolkit for Chronic Disease Prevention and Health Promotion (CDPHP) to use with partners and policy makers.
+This toolkit informs how CDPHP will conduct policy work to include policy/grassroots efforts and large-scale statewide policy efforts. - 2.
+Identification of evidence-based policies to adopt or adapt for Nevada. - Consistent statewide wellness policies and more support for wellness policies, establishing a framework to pursue "health in all policies" approach.